 What's an STIs

 Sexually Transmitted Infections are caused by germs passed from one person to another, mainly during unprotected sex.
 Most symptoms are easily noticed and treated if reported early to a sister at the clinic.

-- Syphilis is a bacterial infection that’s usually spread by sexual contact that starts as a painless sore.
+- Syphilis is a bacterial infection that starts as a painless sore.

-- Genital herpes is a common STI marked by genital pain and sores.
+- Genital herpes is marked by painful sores and blisters.

-- Genital warts are a common STI caused by the human papillomavirus (HPV).
+- Genital warts are caused by the human papillomavirus (HPV).
 The characteristic symptom is a small bump on the genitals.

-- Human papillomavirus (HPV) is the most common sexually transmitted infection, is usually harmless and goes away by itself.
-Some types can lead to cancer or genital warts.
+- Human papillomavirus (HPV) is the most common sexually transmitted infection, may cause no symptoms and resolve without treatment.
+However some types can lead to cervical cancer or genital warts.

 How's it transmitted?

 An STI is passed on from one person to another during sexual contact, through bodily fluids as well as through the following ways: